RFM Segments

 New Customers 512, 511, 422, 421 412, 411, 311 These newcomers made their first purchase recently, but their frequency and monetary value are low.
 Provide onboarding support, and reach out to them as soon as possible.
 Start building a relationship, and send special offers to increase their visits.
 Monitor them constantly to prevent them from dropping out.

 Promising 525, 524, 523, 522, 521, 515, 514, 513, 425, 424, 413, 414, 415, 315, 314, 313 These don’t spend frequently but made large purchases recently.
-Have great spending potential but have not formed a habit of shopping from your brand.
+They have great spending potential but have not formed a habit of shopping from your brand.
 Provide them with a reason to come back.
 Target them with purchase follow-ups and encourage repeat purchases of products with regular use.
 Personalize offers to give them a feeling of understanding their needs.

 Need Attention 535, 534, 443, 434, 343, 334, 325, 324 Core customers with high monetary value and reasonable recency but lower frequency.
-Need attention to build a relationship with your brand to become Potential Loyalist or Loyal.
+They need attention to build a relationship with your brand to become Potential Loyalist or Loyal.
 Make time-limited offers to increase shopping frequency.
 Figure out their interest area and personalize promotions to match that area.
 Nurture them with automated workflows on repeated purchases.

 About to Sleep 331, 321, 312, 221, 213, 231, 241, 251 Customers with low monetary scores and mediocre recency.
-These might soon lose interest in your brand.
+These customers might soon lose interest in your brand.
 Without attention eventually degrades to Lost Customers.
 Try to improve their frequency by providing discounts and special promotions focused on saving money (e.g., unconditioned free delivery).
 Promote to them the most popular products and budget-friendly products.

 Cannot Lose Them 155, 154, 144, 214, 215, 115, 114, 113 Customers with large monetary value who were key spenders.
-Haven't shopped for a while, and their frequency might be dropping as well.
+They haven't shopped for a while, and their frequency might be dropping as well.
 Find out what went wrong and what they need by collecting feedback.
 Create personalized communications and try to address issues from feedback to increase loyalty.
 Provide value-increasing promotions such as 1+1 free.

-At Risk 255, 254, 245, 244, 253, 252, 243, 242, 235, 234, 225, 224, 153, 152, 145, 143, 142, 135, 134, 133, 125, 124 Customers with reasonable monetary and frequency scores, but with long time since large purchase.
+At Risk 255, 254, 245, 244, 253, 252, 243, 242, 235, 234, 225, 224, 153, 152, 145, 143, 142, 135, 134, 133, 125, 124 Customers with reasonable monetary and frequency scores, but with long time since last purchase.
 At the immediate risk of losing the relationship with your brand.
 Provide a strong incentive to return.
 Give significant discounts and target historically purchased products or the most trending ones.
 Communicate intensively to build momentum and prevent losing them.

 Hibernating Customers 332, 322, 233, 232, 223, 222, 132, 123, 122, 212, 211 Customers with low monetary and frequency values who have not purchased for some time.
 Provide time-limited promotions and alternate between discounts and value-increasing promotions to hit the right incentive.
 Aim at regular and most purchased products from your portfolio.

-Lost Customers 111, 112, 121, 131, 141, 151 Made the last purchase a long time ago, and the monetary score is the lowest.
+Lost Customers 111, 112, 121, 131, 141, 151 They made the last purchase a long time ago, and the monetary score is the lowest.
 Lost interest in your brand.
 Try reviving reach-out campaigns or automation from time to time.
 Promote top hits from your product portfolio and aim for small purchases to revive the relationships.